akshaysonawaneS/SudokuSolver/README.md

 # SudokuSolver

-Program solve and sudoku board by Recursion.gir
+Program solve and sudoku board by Recursion.

+For GUI Pygame is used.